 1. Openly discuss solutions

 Businesses that have highly knowledgeable customer support teams should be well-versed in the solutions to every potential problem and be able to speak to those possibilities quickly.
 One important way businesses can manage customer service expectations is by openly discussing possible solutions.

 2. Provide clear timelines

-Glitches, errors and bugs in a software program can be irritating and costly to customers.
-However, clients will become more angry if they look forward to their problem being solved in a week, and instead wait a week and a half.
-Businesses can manage customer service expectations by clearly stating how long any particular task will take from the moment the client gets on a call until the resolution is in progress.
+Glitches, errors, and bugs in B2B software can be irritating and costly to customers.
+However, customers will become more angry if they look forward to their problem being solved in a week, and instead wait a week and a half.
+Businesses can manage customer service expectations by clearly stating how long any particular task will take, to the absolute best of their knowledge, from the moment the customer gets on a customer support call until the resolution is in progress.

-3. Be transparent and honest
+3. Be customer-first